Ban-Zhan/ComplexHeatmap-reference/book/03-heatmap_annotations.md

 The format of the input variable is special.
 It can be one of the following two:

-1. a matrix where x coordinate corresponds to `1:nrow(matrix)` and each column in the matrix corresponds to one peak in the joyplot.
+1. a matrix where x coordinate corresponds to `1:nrow(matrix)` and each column in the matrix corresponds to one distribution in the joyplot.
 2. a list of data frames where each data frame has two columns which correspond to x coordinate and y coordinate.

 ## Horizon chart annotation {#horizon-chart-annotation}